Rush Limbaugh serving humanity, emitting vocal vibrations, rhetoric, and resonance all across the fruited plane.

 I don't know.

-I have I have I have no clue.
+I have no clue.

-Either way, it doesn't seem sensible to me, especially after after all of these years of having these attacks mounted.
+Either way, it doesn't seem sensible to me, especially after all of these years of having these attacks mounted.

-As I say, I love being the one to pass this on to you, but wouldn't be now I don't want to hear this.
+As I say, I love being the one to pass this on to you, but it wouldn't be.

 Well, we can't get coverage.

-Gonzalez could have gone on TV the other day and mentioned this when he was on TV for other reasons, when his press conference or what have you?
+Gonzalez could have gone on TV the other day and mentioned this when he was on TV for other reasons, when his press conference or what have you.

 Why they don't defend their actions and instead make excuses, mistakes were made.

-One more sound bite.
+One more soundbite.

-This is Arlan Spector, and this was this morning at the Senate Judiciary Committee hearing.
+And this was this morning at the Senate Judiciary Committee hearing.

-It's number seven.
+It's number seven, audio soundbite number seven.

-Because when a subpoena is issued, uh, there is a suggestion that the person will not come in voluntarily.
+I think the subpoena issue has to be handled with great delicacy because when a subpoena is issued, there is a suggestion that the person will not come in voluntarily.

 And when the person will not come in voluntarily, there's a suggestion that a person has something to hide.

-Now there are two ways to look at this.
+Now, there are two ways to look at this.

 I don't think that's the case.

-I think he's warning the committee, hey, let's just don't start issuing subpoenas because everybody thinks if you get a subpoena, you're reluctant.
+I think he's warning the committee, hey, just don't start issuing subpoenas because everybody thinks if you get a subpoena, you're reluctant.

 If these people have come up here without a subpoena, bring them up without a subpoena.